NoBlackBoxes/LastBlackBox/course/bootcamp/day_4/README.md

 #FIN
 ```

-- ***Task 2***: Use the web browser on your laptop to "navigate" to the URL (universal record locator) at your NB£'s IP address and the PORT specified in the Python programe (1234):
+- ***Task 2***: Use the web browser on your laptop to "navigate" to the URL (universal record locator) at your NB3's IP address and the PORT specified in the Python program (1234):

 ```bash
 http://IP-ADDRESS:1234